PDCA: Act

-Also called "Adjust", this act phase is where a process is improved.
+Also called "adjust", this act phase is where a process is improved.
 Records from the "do" and "check" phases help identify issues with the process.
 These issues may include problems, non-conformities, opportunities for improvement, inefficiencies, and other issues that result in outcomes that are evidently less-than-optimal.
 Root causes of such issues are investigated, found, and eliminated by modifying the process.
 Risk is re-evaluated.
 At the end of the actions in this phase, the process has better instructions, standards, or goals.
 Planning for the next cycle can proceed with a better baseline.
 Work in the next do phase should not create a recurrence of the identified issues; if it does, then the action was not effective.

 About

-PDCA is associated with W. Edwards Deming, who is considered by many to be the father of modern quality control; however, he used PDSA (Plan-Do-Study-Act) and referred to it as the "Shewhart cycle".
-Later in Deming's career, he modified PDCA to "Plan, Do, Study, Act" (PDSA) because he felt that "check" emphasized inspection over analysis.
+Plan–do–check–act is associated with W. Edwards Deming, who is considered by many to be the father of modern quality control; however, he used PDSA (Plan-Do-Study-Act) and referred to it as the "Shewhart cycle".
 The PDSA cycle was used to create the model of know-how transfer process, and other models.

 The concept of PDCA is based on the scientific method, as developed from the work of Francis Bacon (Novum Organum, 1620).
 The scientific method can be written as "hypothesis–experiment–evaluation" or as "plan–do–check".
 Walter A. Shewhart described manufacture under "control"—under statistical control—as a three-step process of specification, production, and inspection.
 He also specifically related this to the scientific method of hypothesis, experiment, and evaluation.
 Shewhart says that the statistician "must help to change the demand [for goods] by showing [...] how to close up the tolerance range and to improve the quality of goods."
 Clearly, Shewhart intended the analyst to take action based on the conclusions of the evaluation.
-According to Deming, during his lectures in Japan in the early 1920s, the Japanese participants shortened the steps to the now traditional plan, do, check, act.
+According to Deming, during his lectures in Japan in the early 1950s, the Japanese participants shortened the steps to the now traditional plan, do, check, act.
 Deming preferred plan, do, study, act because "study" has connotations in English closer to Shewhart's intent than "check".

-A fundamental principle of the scientific method and PDCA is iteration—once a hypothesis is confirmed (or negated), executing the cycle again will extend the knowledge further.
+A fundamental principle of the scientific method and plan–do–check–act is iteration—once a hypothesis is confirmed (or negated), executing the cycle again will extend the knowledge further.
 Repeating the PDCA cycle can bring its users closer to the goal, usually a perfect operation and output.

-PDCA (and other forms of scientific problem solving) is also known as a system for developing critical thinking.
+Plan–do–check–act (and other forms of scientific problem solving) is also known as a system for developing critical thinking.
 At Toyota this is also known as "Building people before building cars".
 Toyota and other lean manufacturing companies propose that an engaged, problem-solving workforce using PDCA in a culture of critical thinking is better able to innovate and stay ahead of the competition through rigorous problem solving and the subsequent innovations.